kolkhis/lab-utils/bastion/airgap.md

 - Strong security posture

-    - Using a chroot jail with a custom shell (and possibly `rbash`) enforces the rule of least privilege and containment.
+    - Using a chroot jail with a custom shell (which runs on `rbash`) enforces the rule of least privilege and containment.
-        - `rbash` cannot redirect output.
+        - `rbash` places a number of limitations on users.
+          It disallows many things, such as:
+            - Changing directories
+            - Modifying key environment variables (`PATH`, `SHELL`, `ENV`, etc.)
+            - Using slashes in commands (e.g., `/bin/bash -l`)
+            - The list goes on...

     - Air-gapping the internal network by forcing access through a bastion host is a standard practice in secure enterprise environments.